 While many organizations have dedicated security teams in-house, keeping track of plugin updates and potential vulnerabilities may not be the best use of their time.
 For leaner teams that don’t have the budget for in-house security support, keeping up with the constantly-evolving threat landscape is a losing proposition.

-In outsourcing much of your rote website maintenance to a managed provider like WP Engine, you not only benefit from websites that perform better, you gain a needed ear-to-the-ground when it comes to emerging security threats, keeping you well ahead of the curve.
+In outsourcing much of your website maintenance to a managed provider like WP Engine, you not only benefit from websites that perform better, you gain a needed ear-to-the-ground when it comes to emerging security threats, keeping you well ahead of the next vulnerability.